-- A. The procedures for investigating school-based bullying must be conducted by the principal and/or the administrative Investigative Designee, in the case of student-to-student bullying.
-The principal and administrative Investigative Designee shall be trained yearly on investigative procedures and interventions as outlined in this Policy.
-For incidents at the district level, or for school-based adult-on-adult bullying, the appropriate administrator will be responsible for the investigation as outlined in this policy and will run concurrently and in addition to, all agreed upon procedures for staff discipline.
-All district administrators who have supervisory authority to take disciplinary action must take an annual staff accused of bullying investigative procedures training. - B. The investigator/administrator may not be the alleged accused or the alleged victim.

-- C. The Florida Department of Education requires that school administrators provide immediate notification to the parents of both the alleged victim and the alleged perpetrator of an act of bullying or harassment within 24 hours.
-The parents of the alleged victim will be mailed an original copy of the Hope Scholarship Notification Form.
-The parents of the accused will be mailed Accused Initial Notification Letter.
-Both forms can be found in the BMS and/or the DMS SharePoint. - D. The principal/administrative Investigative Designee or appropriate district administrator shall begin a thorough investigation by interviewing the alleged victim and alleged accused within two (2) school days of receiving a notification of complaint. - E. During the investigation, the principal/administrative Investigative Designee or appropriate Chief/Designee of School Performance & Accountability/district administrator may take any action necessary to protect the complainant, alleged victim, other students or employees consistent with the requirements of applicable regulations and statutes. - 1.
+- A. The procedures for investigating school-based bullying must include the principal/designee and/or the Investigative Designee, in the case of student-to-student bullying.
+The principal, Investigative Designee and Prevention Liaison shall be trained in investigative procedures and interventions as outlined in this Policy.
+For incidents at the area/district level, or for school-based adult-on-adult bullying, the appropriate administrator will be responsible for the investigation as outlined in this policy and will run concurrently and in addition, to all agreed upon procedures for staff discipline - B. The investigator may not be the accused or the alleged victim. - C. The principal/designee or appropriate area/district administrator shall begin a thorough investigation with the alleged victim and accused within two (2) school days of receiving a notification of complaint.
+(The Florida Department of Education requires that school administrators/designees provide immediate notification to the parents of both the victim and the alleged perpetrator of an act of bullying or harassment.) - D. During the investigation, the principal/designee or appropriate area/district administrator may take any action necessary to protect the complainant, alleged victim, other students or employees consistent with the requirements of applicable regulations and statutes. - 1.
 Documented interviews of the alleged victim, alleged perpetrator, and witnesses are conducted privately, separately, and are confidential.
-Each individual (alleged victim, alleged perpetrator, and witnesses) will be interviewed separately and at no time will the alleged perpetrator and alleged victim to be interviewed together. - 2.
+Each individual (victim, alleged perpetrator, and witnesses) will be interviewed separately and at no time will the alleged perpetrator and victim to be interviewed together. - 2.
 At no time during the investigation will the name of the complainant be revealed by the investigator. - 3.
-The investigator shall collect and evaluate the facts including, but not limited to: - a) Description of incident(s) including nature of the behavior; context in which the alleged incident(s) occurred, etc.; - b) How often the conduct occurred; - c) Whether there were past incidents or past continuing patterns of behavior; - d) The relationship between the parties involved; - e) The characteristics of parties involved (i.e., grade, age, etc.); - f) The identity and number of individuals who participated in bullying or harassing behavior; - g) Where the alleged incident(s) occurred; - h) Whether the conduct adversely affected the student's education or educational environment; - i) Whether the alleged victim felt or perceived an imbalance of power as a result of the reported incident; and - j) The date, time, and method in which the parents/legal guardians of all parties involved were contacted. - 4.
 In general, student complainants and/or alleged victims will continue attendance at the same school and pursue their studies as directed while the investigation is conducted and the complaint is pending resolution.
-Any legal order of a court will prevail. - 5.
-When necessary to carry out the investigation or for other good reasons, and consistent with federal and state privacy laws, the principal/ administrative Investigative Designee or appropriate district director also may discuss the complaint with any school district employee, the parent of the alleged victim , the parent of the complainant or alleged accused, if one or both is a minor (or has given consent or is an adult who has been determined to be incompetent or unable to give informed consent due to disability), and/or child protective agencies responsible for investigating child abuse. - 6.
-During the investigation where an employee is the alleged accused, the principal/administrative Investigative Designee or the appropriate Chief/Designee of School Performance & Accountability/district administrator may recommend to the Chief Human Resources Officer/designee, any action necessary to protect the complainant, the alleged victim , or other students or employees, consistent with the requirements of applicable statutes, State Board of Education Rules, School Board Policies, and collective bargaining agreements.
+Any legal order of a court will prevail. - 4.
+When necessary to carry out the investigation or for other good reasons, and consistent with federal and state privacy laws, the principal/designee or appropriate area/district administrator also may discuss the complaint with any school district employee, the parent of the alleged victim, the parent of the complainant or accused, if one or both is a minor (or has given consent or is an adult who has been determined to be incompetent or unable to give informed consent due to disability), and/or child protective agencies responsible for investigating child abuse. - 5.
+During the investigation where an employee is the accused, the principal/designee or the appropriate area/district administrator may recommend to the Associate Superintendent of Human Resources/designee, any action necessary to protect the complainant, the alleged victim, or other students or employees, consistent with the requirements of applicable statutes, State Board of Education Rules, School Board Policies, and collective bargaining agreements.